nealcrook/nascom/sdcard/host_programs/README.md

 ## Library code

+All of these are accessed by "including" the relevant file(s).
+Refer to [Parallel interface programming examples](../doc/parallel_interface_programming.md)

+* sd_sub_defs.asm - common defines used by several other programs.
 * sd_sub1.asm - common subroutines used by several other programs.
-Accessed by "including" this file.
-Refer to [Parallel interface programming examples](../doc/parallel_interface_programming.md)
+* sd_sub2.asm - common subroutine used by several other programs for interface setup and training.

 ## Development programs